iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> I love Quomo he is the best NYC mayor in the last 20 years.
+He is the sexyist hottest e boy president.
+Love the app.
+App gave covid only to Karen.
+App very hot and sexy.
+Unfortunately not enough BBC.<br> :date: __2021-02-06 00:44:31__

+> my bluetooth always on cause my wireless ear buds.
+I work in a clinic that does covid testing and people who have symptoms for covid. not 1 notification.<br> :date: __2021-02-05 01:52:41__

+> Stop spamming me to install I'm not a scared sheeple<br> :date: __2021-02-02 16:32:49__

+> Garbage<br> :date: __2021-01-31 18:50:40__

 > We had the app and have since deleted it.
 We caught Covid.
 There is no way to state so in the app.
 You need to wait for the Health Dept to do something with it.
 By the time we received a call from the HD (poor staff are so over worked because people are careless!) we were almost off quarantine, so they didn't bother doing anything with the app or contact tracing (which we had already done on our own anyway).
 The app was a waste!
 Totally defeated the purpose of it.<br> :date: __2021-01-28 03:27:26__

 > Why can't I use this with another COVID exposure notification app?
 I live near both NY and CT.
 This should definitely be something to consider.
 Terrible.
 I have to pick one state.<br> :date: __2021-01-28 01:19:24__